-Album Review: Good Trouble
+Album Review: Roots

 Here’s a couple of blues artists that have both recorded and performed as solo acts and in support of others.
 Annika may be described as soul/gospel, Paul as blues/rock.